DataWorkz-DE/Dataworkz-site/content/english/solutions/solutions-work-1.md

 focus: "workshop"
 ---

-Van de eerste stappen in Python tot het maken van je eerste deep learning projecten.
-Met onze cursus nemen we je medewerkers mee in de nieuwe en spannende wereld van Data Science en Machine Learning.
+From the first steps in Python to creating your first deep learning projects.
+With our course, we take your employees into the new and exciting world of Data Science and Machine Learning.